Dr. Lauren K. McCoy, R. Psych.

 - Dialectical Behavior Skills (DBT) Skills Training

-- Exposure and Response Prevention (EX/RP) for Obsessive Compulsive Disorder (OCD)
+- Exposure and Response Prevention (ERP) for Obsessive Compulsive Disorder (OCD)

 Theoretical Orientations & Approaches to Counselling